A tool for teaching and learning about systems, networks and security

 - The interfaces of 'fw' use 254 for IP and FE for ethernet.

-- The interfaces of 'base' use 1 for IP.
+- The interfaces of 'base' use 1 for IP and 01 for ethernet.

 In addition to the computers and networks already described, the figure also shows the real computer where NETinVM runs ('REAL COMPUTER') and VMware Player's typical network interface ('vmnet8'), which optionally interconnects NETinVM's networks with the external word.